wp-plugins/buddypress-messages-spam-blocker/readme.txt

 Buddypress Messages Spam Blocker introduces some restrictions to your users:

 * New users can send messages only 24h after their registration, so you'll have time if bot registrations have to be removed manually

-* Their are restrictions for mass mailings (mails that are sent to "friends" of the contact list are not included in this calculation):
+Their are also some more restrictions for mass mailings (mails that are sent to "friends" of the contact list are not included in this calculation):
-** Users can send 6 messages maximum in 5 minutes
+* Users can send 6 messages maximum in 5 minutes
-** Users can send 10 messages maximum in 10 minutes
+* Users can send 10 messages maximum in 10 minutes
-** Users can send 20 messages maximum in 30 minutes
+* Users can send 20 messages maximum in 30 minutes
-** Users can send 30 messages maximum in 60 minutes
+* Users can send 30 messages maximum in 60 minutes
-** Users can send 35 messages maximum in 12 hours
+* Users can send 35 messages maximum in 12 hours
-** Users can send 45 messages maximum in 24 hours
+* Users can send 45 messages maximum in 24 hours
-** Users can send 50 messages maximum in 48 hours
+* Users can send 50 messages maximum in 48 hours

 Install, activate, and it will work.